CSG4/super-graphiql/README.md

 <b>Built with</b>
 - [Electron](https://electron.atom.io)

-## Features
-Similar to GraphiQL, SuperGraphiQL supports the testing of queries, subscriptions and mutations through a clean and user friendly interface.
-SuperGraphiQL noteablely offers the following additional functionality:

-  - Users can send test multiple queries, subscriptions, mutations in one script
-  - Users can control the order of their asynchronous calls to clearly visualize the order of execution
-  - Users can test multiple GraphQL Servers at once
-  - Users can save and search through past test scripts and test results

 ## Code Example
 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.